-3.4.1 This policy establishes the key spatial priority for the SRNDP.
+- 3.4.1 This policy establishes the key spatial priority for the SRNDP.
 It sets the policy direction for all its other policies by steering new development into the established settlement in the parish, by continuing to exert strong control over development proposals elsewhere in the countryside areas of the parish.
+The definition of the development boundary has particular significance in relation to the location of housing, but is also relevant to the location of other new development. - 3.4.2 The housing requirement for Salehurst and Robertsbridge over the period 2011 to 2028 is 155 units as identified in the Rother District Council Core Strategy 2014.